Recipe: Braised Collard Greens

 Instructions:

-TIP: Looking to add a subtle pop of flavor to your collards?
+Tip: Looking to add a subtle pop of flavor to your collards?
 Swap sesame oil for olive oil when cooking and/or finish with a splash of lemon juice or apple cider vinegar.

 Recipe modified from: Simple-Nourished-Living.com